mdribus/association-finder-hla/README.md

 # association-finder-hla-pretend
-This repository contains scripts to perform HLA disease association studies using a disease association pipeline developed in R called AssociationFinderHLA.
-AssociationFinderHLA was designed to run on the command line.
-It can identify allele, haplotype, and genotype associations.
+This repository contains scripts to perform case-control HLA disease association studies using a pipeline developed in R called AssociationFinderHLA.
+AssociationFinderHLA can identify allele, haplotype, and genotype associations.
+It can also analyze other HLA variant categories due to the flexible structure in its HLA typing input files.
+In addition, it performs correction for false discovery rate and organizes associated HLA variants into factor analysis groups for reliable results and simplified interpretation.
 ## Scripts in AssociationFinderHLA:
 All of these scripts should be present in the /immune-gene-association directory.
 ### 1_find_associations_final.R: